codeocean/co_aux_tools/README.md

 ### Logging to the console

 By default, anytime a log message with level `error` or above is logged, the logger will create an entry in the log files with the log message and also print the log message to the console.
-If you would the logger to always print the log message to the console whenever the logger creates an entry in the log file, then create an environment variable called `CO_LOG_CONSOLE` and assign its value to `true`.
+If you would like the logger to always print the log message to the console whenever the logger creates an entry in the log file, then create an environment variable called `CO_LOG_CONSOLE` and assign its value to `true`.

 ```
 export CO_LOG_CONSOLE="true"